devkevinsramos/telegram-real-estate-price-bot/README.md

 # 🏠 Telegram Real Estate Price Bot

-This project is a Telegram bot that estimates property prices based on the size (m²) using a simple Machine Learning model.
+This project is an older version of a Telegram bot that estimates property prices based on size (m²) using a simple Machine Learning model.

+Although it is now outdated compared to the version currently available in the `main` branch, with fewer features and a simpler structure, it still fulfills its original purpose well.

 👉 Try the bot here: https://t.me/devksr_bot